KomputeProject/kompute/docs/overview/advanced-examples.rst

    1. Create a Sequence to record and submit GPU commands
    2. Submit OpCreateTensor to create all the tensors
-   3. Record the OpAlgo with the Logistic Regresion shader
+   3. Record the OpAlgo with the Logistic Regression shader
    4. Loop across number of iterations:
       4-a.
 Submit algo operation on LR shader
       4-b.
 Re-calculate weights from loss